 November 2019: It’s the season of giving, and nothing says “I’m thinking of you” quite like flowers.
 In that spirit, we’ve updated our list of Miami’s best flower shops to include a couple of newcomers, plus details on the fun workshops and creative shopping experiences they’re crafting to help you level-up your gift-giving game.

 Ordering online is great, but there’s nothing like personally selecting a beautiful, bespoke bouquet at one of the best flower shops in Miami.
 Digging your nose in all of the fresh options, feeling the weight of a stunning arrangement and getting to handwrite a personal note.
 With that in mind, we’ve plucked a bunch of our favorite local flower shops from every price range, each offering delivery and a range of blooms to choose from.
 Go the extra mile by taking your loved one/new flame to a nice brunch in Miami or dinner at one of the best Miami restaurants.
 Spent all your money on flowers?
 You’ll find plenty of free things to do in Miami as well.

 Best flower shops in Miami

 What is it?
 This local delivery service and brick-and-mortar storefront specializes in custom arrangements and gift boxes, featuring mini bouquets paired with organic chocolate, small-batch wines and other delicious finds.

-Why order?
-Owner Melanie Fernandez sources the best of what’s in season, including funky buds you won’t find at most florists like quicksand roses and colorful dahlias.
+Why go?
+Owner Melanie Fernandez sources the best of what’s in season for her bouquets, including funky buds you won’t find at most florists like quicksand roses and colorful dahlias.
 Organic, effortless and whimsical, “the final piece should feel like it naturally sprung up from the ground,” she says.